shoui520/shoui520.github.io/docs/vn-setup.md

 !!! info "Legacy Visual Novels"
 	If your visual novel is particularly old and does not work with recent versions of Windows, you can try using a [Windows XP Virtual Machine](#windows-xp-virtual-machine)
 !!! failure  "Rare error: Boot failure 0xc000000f"
 	This is an issue that happens after locale settings are changed on a system that is missing NLS (National Language Support) files.
 If this happens to you, then it is likely you were using a **unofficial modified copy of Windows**.
 See [this article](https://support.microsoft.com/en-us/windows/about-genuine-windows-0b88ba3d-f799-7c15-9f36-2be445a56493) to check.
-Also check Windows Update for Japanese language packs and [Microsoft Software Download Center](https://www.microsoft.com/en-us/software-download/) for getting clean disc images for Windows.
+You can restore NLS files on your Windows system with the archive I made [here](https://drive.google.com/file/d/1qk6T7pzwn-Nl9JaEJD8G3Amuxl8oG1vS/view?usp=sharing) However I recommend checking the [Microsoft Software Download Center](https://www.microsoft.com/en-us/software-download/) for getting clean disc images for Windows.
 If you need to restore your system, insert a Windows recovery media and restore from a restore point.

 ## macOS